andrewdalpino/NoPE-GPT/README.md

 - [Python](https://www.python.org/) 3.10 or later
 - A CUDA-enabled GPU with 12G of VRAM or more

+### Recommended

+- An Nvidia Ampere or later generation GPU with 12G of VRAM or more

 ## Install Project Dependencies

 Project dependencies are specified in the `requirements.txt` file.
 You can install them with [pip](https://pip.pypa.io/en/stable/) using the following command from the project root.
 I recommend using a virtual environment such as venv to keep package dependencies on your system tidy.